aer0ss/aerofs/docs/engineering/references/port-assignments.md

 Note that clients can wind up using different ports through the use of the pb (portbase) file.

 ```
-50193 - client default portbase
+50193 (localhost) - client default portbase
-60193 - team server default portbase
+60193 (localhost) - team server default portbase
 ```

 ```
-pb + 0 : FSI (legacy and unused, I believe)
-pb + 1 : ritual notifications (daemon listens, GUI connects to receive notifications)
-pb + 2 : UI (used for shellext to connect to GUI)
 pb + 3 : UI singleton (used to ensure only one instance of GUI will run per user)
-pb + 4 : ritual client (daemon listens, GUI/shell)
 ```

-The client also listens on random ephemeral UDP ports for jingle and TCP ports for the TCP tranport.
+The client also listens on random ephemeral TCP ports for the TCP tranport.